 The currently valid CPS will be assessed and updated by the UZI register at least annually.
-Changes apply as of the moment that the new CPS is published and reported to the Policy Authority.
-The management of the UZI register is responsible for correct compliance with the procedure as described in paragraph 9.12 and for the eventual approval of the CPS in accordance with this procedure.
+Changes apply as of the moment that the new CPS is published.
+The TSP management is responsible for the eventual approval of the CPS.